ro-msg-aws-training/resources/src/networking/index.md

 ## AWS

-When it comes to AWS, our instances will have **private dynamic** IP addresses and, optionally (based on how our network is configured), public IP addresses.
+When it comes to AWS, our instances will have **private static** IP addresses and, optionally (based on how our network is configured), public IP addresses.
 We can choose to assign a static public IP address by using an [Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (we won't, but it can be helpful when you need just a simple server).

 For creating and managing networks, AWS provides the **VPC** (Virtual Private Cloud) service (it is also the name of resulting resource).
 A VPC is an isolated section of the entire AWS cloud network spanning a certain region.
 Then, a VPC is divided into one or more subnets which are created in a specific AZ (taking a specific IP range/CIDR of the VPC).